ivandevp/Book/chapter-2.md

 </html>
 ```

 This is a very basic bootstrap layout taken from the <a href="http://twitter.github.io/bootstrap/examples/starter-template.html">Bootstrap Starter Template</a>.
 We have a simple page layout containing a navbar with a home button and a navbar pulled to the right.
-At the end of our body element, we included a bootstrap.js and jQuery
+At the end of our body element, we included a bootstrap.js and jQuery.

 ```html
 <script src="http://code.jquery.com/jquery-1.10.1.min.js"></script>